TobiasPSP/doneland_sources/Components/OpAmp/README.md

 # Operational Amplifier

-> OpAmp: Switching Loads And Amplifying Currents
+> Comparing Voltages And Amplifying Signals

-An *operational amplifier* (*OpAmp*) is an extremely versatile component: it amplifies the difference between two input voltages.
-This simple functionality enables a surprisingly wide area of functionalities:

-*OpAmps* are found in the tone controls of audio amplifiers, in the feedback circuits of analog-to-digital converters, and in the active filters of signal processing systems.
+An *operational amplifier* (*OpAmp*) is a very versatile component: it amplifies the difference between two input voltages.
+This simple functionality enables a surprisingly wide area of functionalities: *OpAmps* are found in the tone controls of audio amplifiers, in the feedback circuits of analog-to-digital converters, and in the active filters of signal processing systems.

-In DIY projects, *OpAmps* can compare voltages, cut off power when a battery is fully charged, or build signal generators.
+In DIY projects, *OpAmps* compare voltages, cut off power when a battery is fully charged, or build signal generators.

 ## Common Use Cases

-These are typical use cases for *OpAmps*:
+*OpAmps* are used in a number of different use cases and configurations:

 - **Voltage Follower (Buffer)**: Provides impedance matching and signal isolation by delivering the same voltage as the input but with a high input impedance and low output impedance.
 - **Inverting Amplifier**: Amplifies the input signal with a phase inversion (180 degrees) and a gain determined by external resistors.